Dodgers vs. Athletics Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Tony Gonsolin (5-4) will make his 17th start of the season.
+- The Dodgers' Julio Urias (7-6) will make his 16th start of the season.

-- He has earned a quality start three times in 16 starts this season.

-- Gonsolin will look to finish five or more innings for the fifth start in a row.
+- Urias will look to finish five or more innings for the fifth start in a row.

-- He has five appearances with no earned runs allowed in 16 chances this season.
+- He has two appearances with no earned runs allowed in 15 chances this season.

 |Opponent